Senate of the Philippines: Qualifications

-The age is fixed at 35 and must be possessed on the day of the elections, that is, when the polls are opened and the votes cast, and not on the day of the proclamation of the winners by the board of canvassers.
+The age is fixed at 35 and must be possessed on the day of the election, that is, when the polls are opened and the votes cast, and not on the day of the proclamation of the winners by the board of canvassers.

 With regard to the residence requirements, it was ruled in the case of Lim v.
 Pelaez that it must be the place where one habitually resides and to which he, after absence, has the intention of returning.

 The enumeration laid down by the 1987 Philippine Constitution is exclusive under the Latin principle of expressio unius est exclusio alterius.
 This means that Congress cannot anymore add additional qualifications other than those provided by the 1987 Philippine Constitution.

 Organization

 Under the Constitution, "Congress shall convene once every year on the fourth Monday of July for its regular session...".
 During this time, the Senate is organized to elect its officers.
 Specifically, the 1987 Philippine Constitution provides a definite statement to it:

-By virtue of these provisions of the 1987 Philippine Constitution, the Senate adopts its own rules, otherwise known as the "Rules of the Senate."
-The Rules of the Senate provide the following officers: a President, a President pro tempore, a Secretary and a Sergeant-at-Arms.
+By virtue of these provisions of the Constitution, the Senate adopts its own rules, otherwise known as the "Rules of the Senate."
+The rules of the Senate provide the following officers: a president, a president pro tempore, a secretary and a sergeant-at-arms.

-Following this set of officers, the Senate as an institution can then be grouped into the Senate Proper and the Secretariat.
+Following this set of officers, the Senate as an institution can then be grouped into the Senate proper and the secretariat.
 The former belongs exclusively to the members of the Senate as well as its committees, while the latter renders support services to the members of the Senate.